-Jon: So who were the collaborators?
+So who were the collaborators?

-Steve: The fist unit was built by me, Bill and Sid and a woman who I don;t remember her name now, who worked for the telephone company wired it.
+tieve: The fist unit was built by me, Bill and Sid and a woman who I don; t remember her name now, who worked for the telephone of the early units, did some viring.
+And that was about it.